Grishank/cybersecurity-roadmap-tryhackme/Cybersecurity-101/README.md

 - [IDS Fundamentals](./Security-Solutions/IDS-Fundamentals.md)
 - [Vulnerability Scanner Overview](./Security-Solutions/Vulnerability-Scanner-Overview.md)

 **Why this matters for SOC:**
-SIEM platforms are one of the most important technologies used inside modern Security Operations Centers.
+SIEM platforms and defensive technologies are some of the most important systems used inside modern Security Operations Centers.

 This module helps build understanding of:
 - Centralized log collection